PUPSJ-BSIT-2-1/SISJUAN/README.md

     </a>
   </p>

-  <sub>© 2025 SISJUAN - Polytechnic University of the Philippines San Juan Campus</sub>
+  <sub>© 2025 SISJUAN - Polytechnic University of the Philippines, San Juan Campus</sub>

 </div>